UK clears Fox offer for Sky. A bidding war with Comcast could be next

 Sky is a leader in pay-TV services in the United Kingdom, and other regional markets including Germany and Italy.
 It sells broadband and mobile phone services.

+The broadcaster has proven to be an attractive takeover target for US media companies that are seeking to expand their international operations in order to help fend off challenges from tech upstarts such as Amazon (AMZN) and Netflix (NFLX).

-Fox has previously offered to sell Sky News to get regulatory approval for the deal.
+Fox had previously offered to sell Sky News to get regulatory approval for the deal.
+The most likely purchaser is Disney (DIS), which agreed last year to buy a major chunk of Fox assets including its existing 39% stake in Sky.